ChrisDiVincenzo/Thesis/Installation.md

 - Poster?
 - wall of projections (idk how?)
  - use other videos as well?
 - what is the aesthetic?
+— nothing feels just right, need to keep thinking!